tnm/redweb/README.md

 If you have those installed, start your Redis server.
 Then:

 `python redbottle.py`

-and the application will start on localhost.
-Now build your application around it.
+and the RedBottle application will start on localhost.
+Now you can build your application around it.

 It's important to note that there is no built-in data sanitization, beyond what is built in to Bottle.
 So if you need to do some particular sanitization, please roll your own.